 One in three high school students don’t get enough sleep!

-Nearly one in three high school students do notget enough sleep, sleep coach Tessa Dekkers writes in an article, which harms their health in several ways.
-Young people typically need between eight and 10 hours of sleep per night, but social media, homework and the pressure to stay socially active often make this goal unattainable.
+Nearly one in three high school students does notget enough sleep, writes sleep coach Tessa Dekkers in an article.
+And this harms their health in more ways than one.
+Young people need between eight and 10 hours of sleep per night, but social media, homework and the pressure to stay socially active often make this goal unattainable.
 This results in a variety of daytime effects ranging from fatigue and decreased attention to social and emotional problems.
 Therefore, the proportion of young people with mental health problems is rising.

 Why do adolescents have a different sleep rhythm than adults?